mailgun/documentation/source/api-email-validation-deprecated.rst

 - Email Service Provider (ESP) specific local-part grammar (if available).

-Pricing details for Mailgun's email validation service can be found on our `pricing page`_.
+Pricing details for Mailgun's email verification service can be found on our `pricing page`_.

-Mailgun's email validation service is intended to validate email addresses submitted through forms like newsletters, online registrations and shopping carts.
+Mailgun's email verification service is intended to verify email addresses submitted through forms like newsletters, online registrations and shopping carts.
 Refer to our `Acceptable Use Policy (AUP)`_ for more information about how to use the service appropriately.

 .. _pricing page: https://www.mailgun.com/pricing
 .. _Acceptable Use Policy (AUP): http://mailgun.com/aup

-Different email validation rates are given based on the API endpoint.
+Different email verification rates are given based on the API endpoint.
 Both the public and private API endpoints are limited to a burst per minute rate.
 The public endpoints have a default limit of calls per month, which can be changed, to prevent abuse of the public API key.
-The use of private API endpoints for email validation is encouraged and there is no limit past the initial burst per minute rate.
+The use of private API endpoints for email verification is encouraged and there is no limit past the initial burst per minute rate.
 It is highly suggested that the private key is used whenever possible.

 .. warning:: Do not use your Mailgun private API key on publicly accessible code.
 Instead, use your Mailgun public key, available in the "Security" tab under the **Account** section of the Control Panel.

 .. warning:: This version is deprecated.
-The new version of the validations api is here :ref:`api-email-validations`
+The new version of the Validations API is here :ref:`api-email-validations`

 .. code-block:: url

      GET /address/validate

-Given an arbitrary address, validates address based off defined checks.
+Given an arbitrary address, verifies address based off defined checks.

 .. container:: ptable

  ====================== ========================================================
  Parameter         	Description
  ====================== ========================================================
- address           	An email address to validate.
+ address           	An email address to verify.
 (Maximum: 512 characters) api_key          	If you cannot use HTTP Basic Authentication (preferred),
                    	you can pass your public api_key in as a parameter. mailbox_verification	If set to true, a mailbox verification check will be